Here’s the scenario.

 You don’t need instant results

-As I mentioned earlier, SEO is all about the long-term vision.
+As we mentioned earlier, SEO is all about the long-term vision.

 It’ll take time to get legitimate results, especially if you’re a new brand.